newatoms/guides/how-to-pitch-post-supply/readme.md

 ### Problem

-Social media is mostly used to influence the way people perceive the sender, creating large amounts of aggressive and pushy content that has no real value for the receiver.
-This is a waist of resources and drowns out the content that is actually valuable for the receiver.
+Communication is mostly used to influence the way people perceive the sender, creating large amounts of aggressive and pushy content that has no real value for the receiver.
+This is a waste of resources and drowns out the content that is actually valuable for the receiver.

 ### Solution

-We are convinced that you can have effective communication by using it as a tool to achieve the goals of your company.
+We are convinced that you can communicate effectively by using it as a tool to achieve the goals of your company.

 The best way to do this is by enabling your audience to be part of the solution to the problem your company is trying to solve.